dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 #### Cards

-`TODO: Continue copy review from here onward`

 Same thing applies for less complicated components.

-I'm using cards as a visual entry point to my work projects.
+I'm using cards to present my projects.
 It's a combination of image with couple of text.
-The cards are force into a 8x8 height and the text are placed with spacer, within card, fitting the baseline as always, effortlessly.
+The cards are forced into a 8x8 height and the texts are sommoned inside, with spacers.
+Typography fits the baseline as always, effortlessly.

 ![form made of the inputs and buttons components](../../assets/images/../../../assets/images/Writings/Grid/card-box.png)